ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/basic_examples.md

 {% capture notice_01 %}
 **NOTE**:
 - This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- This examples are supposed to be running on the remote PC.
+- This instruction is supposed to be running on the remote PC.
 Follow the instruction on your **Remote PC**.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>